-Plastering work is the process of covering the rough surfaces of walls, columns, ceilings and other building components with a thin coat of plaster matters to form a smooth and durable surface.
+Plastering is the process of covering the rough surfaces of walls, columns, ceilings, and other building components with a thin coat of plaster to make the surface smooth and durable.

 Plastering on the externally exposed surface is called rendering.

 Generally, cement plaster and lime plaster are used for plastering work.

 a.
 To provide a smooth and finished surface.

 b.
 To protect the surfaces against atmospheric effects.